-IGB can create several useful graphs from annotation tracks.
-Although the Depth graph can be utilized for all annotations, the usefulness shines, in combination with the Mismatch graph, with .bam and other short read alignment files.
-Here, you can see how many reads are present at each nucleotide position (Depth) and where mismatches occur as compared to the genomic sequence file.
+The Depth Graph feature works for all annotations but is most useful in combination with a Mismatch Graph.
+This allows you to see how many reads are present at each nucleotide position (Depth Graph) and where mismatches occur as compared to the genomic sequence file (Mismatch Graph).